ihita2812/QM-Solver/README.md

 ### To clean
 ```
-make clean
+$ make clean
 ```

 ## How to execute

-1. Enter the following command to run the program:
+1. Enter the following command to run the program- `$ ../bin/myqm`
-    `../bin/myqm`
-2. Enter inputs properly as aked by the program.
+2. Enter inputs properly as asked by the program.